coveooss/connectivity-library/APP Direct/README.md

 2. Make sure you've changed all placeholders in the configuration with your own values.
 3. [Create the appropiate fields and mappings](https://docs.coveo.com/en/1896/#completion).
 4. [Write an indexing pipeline extension](https://docs.coveo.com/en/1645/) based on the example in [`IPE.py`](https://github.com/coveooss/connectivity-library/blob/master/APP%20Direct/IPE.py).
-5. When testing your source configuration, you might also find you need extra configurations such as an additional [indexing pipeline extension](https://docs.coveo.com/en/1645/) to index the desired content properly.
+5. Check whether your source indexes the desired content properly.
+You might find you need an additional [indexing pipeline extension](https://docs.coveo.com/en/1645/) to achieve the expected result.

 ## Limitation
 Permissions can't be indexed.